novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 The application that we are going to use on the tutorial is a simple hello world app written in Go.
 The app is dockerized and the image is available on [Docker Hub](https://hub.docker.com/repository/docker/novalagung/hello-world).

-You can also deploy your own app, just do push it into Docker Hub.
+You can also deploy your app, just do push it into Docker Hub.
 This guide might help you [Docker - Push Image to hub.docker.com](/docker-push-image-to-hub.html).

 ---